Winning your next Skype job interview takes some preparation and research, whether you are a seasoned professional, student, or entry-level worker.

 - Describe situations where

-The STAR interview technique is an excellent strategy for tackling these types of questions.
+The STAR interview technique is an excellent strategy for tackling these questions.
 STAR is an acronym that stands for:

 Task: Describe what your responsibility was in that situation.